MaciejWorwa/WFRP_2ed_Battle/README.md

 # WFRP_2ed_Battle

-A simulator based on the mechanics of the role-playing game Warhammer Fantasy Role Play 2 ed., used to automate larger battles, making them easier to play.
+A comprehensive simulator based on the mechanics of the role-playing game **Warhammer Fantasy Role Play 2nd Edition**, designed to automate and streamline large-scale battles.
+With a focus on ease of use and flexibility, the simulator supports a wide range of customization options, enabling players to recreate diverse battle scenarios while preserving the core mechanics of the tabletop experience.

 # Setup